x

 The basis and role of physical and perceptive fitness

 Your physical state is an important part of your life.
 Some argue health is the most important part of life.
 I don't.
-Yet your level of fitness is going to determine your ability to access many environments, and your level of fitness will determine the character of your experiences during physical engagement with nature.
-Your backpacking experiences are going to be very different if you are exhausted and stumbling through nature than if you are fit and stepping strongly.
+Yet your level of fitness is going to determine your ability to access many environments, and your level of fitness will determine the character of your experiences; how you "feel," during physical engagement with nature.
+Our backpacking experiences are going to be very different if we are exhausted and stumbling through nature than if we are fit and stepping strongly.

-Proper fitness is your ticket to enter and engage nature with a minimum of discomfort.
+Proper fitness is our ticket to enter and engage nature with a minimum of discomfort.
 But that's only half of the experience.
-Your ability to perceive is the other half.
-Fitness will allow your perception to expand into the natural terrain, rather than keeping it solely focused on meeting the physical requirements and withstanding the pain.
+Our ability to perceive is the other half.
+Fitness will allow our perception to expand into the natural terrain, rather than keeping it solely focused on struggling to meet the physical requirements and withstanding pain.

 The Basis of Human Physical and Perceptive Assets